 The actual information my site collects falls into two categories: data that you send passively merely by visiting the site, and data that you send actively when you choose to use the site’s interactive features.

-If you would prefer not to receive cookies, all major Web browsers can be set to not accept them; see your browser documentation for more details.
-You can also opt to specifically not receive the cookie used by Google ads by clicking here.
-Please note that both the beacons and the cookies only track information about your browser and browsing, and not you personally; specifically, neither can nor will collect your name, address, email address, or telephone number.
+Please note that cookies only track information about your browser and browsing, and not you personally; specifically, neither can nor will collect your name, address, email address, or telephone number.

 Active data.
 When you post a comment on the site, the IP address of the computer from which you posted the comment will be recorded.
 This helps my anti-spam tools to detect comments from spammers.
 You can, if you so choose, also supply an e-mail address, a name, or a URL when you post a comment.
 Whatever name and URL you choose, and, of course, the content of your comment itself, immediately become public, and will be indexed by Google and other search engines.
 The IP address and e-mail address will not be made public in any way, and will never be sold or released to others.
 They will be available to me or to other site writers; we may use your e-mail address to contact you directly about questions, suggestions, or administrative issues.
 All comments, and any personally identifying information associated with them, are made invisible after less than a month, and after that time will only be available to me and to other site writers.